 In order to decide if it makes sense to negotiate, we recommend that you consult a surveyor to give you advice on valuation and determine what the premium might be if you were to apply under the second method, the statutory method.
 Unfortunately we are not qualified to give that advice.
 Even if the figure advised by your surveyor is close to or equals the sum offered by the landlord you would have the comfort of having a professional opinion on the sum you are proposing to pay.
 Beware agreeing other ‘new’ terms – for example increased rent – given that under the statute the new lease would not be at a nil rent on the same conditions as the old lease.

 If there is no time pressure, we recommend that you should instruct a chartered surveyor to prepare a formal valuation for a new lease under the 2002 Act.
 His costs will be in the order of £200-£300 in our experience.
 That valuation figure is based on formula and will constitute your offer to the landlord for the new lease.
-The landlord has two months to decide if he agrees – if he does not, the matter will be decided by the Land Valuation Tribunal.
+The landlord has two months to decide if he agrees – if he does not, the matter will be decided by the First - tier Tribunal (Property Chamber).